The main goal of the lab this week is to determine

 time?
 If there are additional issues that should be be looked into before deciding on your project direction, work on them prior to the lab meeting.

-Prepare a short summary presentation about your opposite section's concept, highlighting strengths, weaknesses,
+Prepare a short but informative presentation about your opposite section's two concepts, highlighting strengths, weaknesses,

-and open issues.
-Be sure to work with the opposite section and have their agreement on the key points of your summary presentation.
-In addition to summarizing the sketch models and mockups, please try to outline thoughts about key tasks that the team will engage in to carry the idea forward to a product prototype.
+risks, and open issues.
+Be sure to work with the opposite section and have their agreement on the key points of your presentation.
+In addition to summarizing the sketch models and mockups, please try to outline thoughts about key tasks that the team will engage in to carry an idea forward to a product prototype.